oracle/rwloadsim/docs/OLTP.md

  * ```oltp.env``` where environment variables needed by the specific project are set.
  * ```oltp.rwl``` where a large number of variables used by almost all rwl scripts are set.

-So you should create {key}.env and {key}.rwl in your working directory.
+So you should create {key}.env and {key}.rwl in your working directory as copies of these two files.
 The only setting that _must_ be set in {key}.env is the environment RWLOLTP_NAME which should be your project name, i.e. {key}.
-Other environment variables that are commented out in oltp.env can be set if appropriate.
+Other environment variables that are commented out in oltp.env can be set if appropriate;
+typical examples are TWO_TASK and TNS_ADMIN.

 If you have multiple projects, you can create multiple such pairs of files in the same directory